clicalmani/tonka/docs/tasks.md

 ## Killing Scheduled Tasks

-To stop scheduled tasks, you can terminate the scheduled tasks by running `schedule:kill` command.
+To kill scheduled tasks, you can terminate the scheduled tasks by running `schedule:kill` command.

 ```bash
 php tonka schedule:kill